PacLII Home | Databases | WorldLII | Search | Feedback

 (a) applying for information under section 13; or

-day means any day other than than Saturday, Sunday or a public holiday under the Public Holidays Act [CAP 114];
+day means any day other than Saturday, Sunday or a public holiday under the Public Holidays Act [CAP 114];

 Committee means the Right to Information Steering Committee established under section 74;